Fat Transfer to the Breast is a Natural Way to RAISE YOUR CUP®

 Am I going to have lumps in my breast?

 Fat is transferred in small aliquots and layered so that the end result is a smooth enhancement.
 In the early healing phase, isolated firm areas may be felt but eventually soften and blend with the surrounding tissue.
 If a lump is still felt after complete healing, it is usually scar tissue or an isolated cyst.
 An ultrasound will help define the fullness.

 What is the most common complication of the fat transfer to the breasts?

-All surgeries come with risk but if performed safely and gently, risks are significantly minimized.
+All surgeries come with risks but if performed safely and gently, risks are significantly minimized.
 Fat necrosis may happen and this usually presents with an area of faint redness on the skin.
 The body usually absorbs the devitalized fat and no action needs to be taken.
 On a rare occasion, the fat may form a cyst and either completely drain from the skin or require a small incision to evacuate the fluid.
-This infrequent complication is easily minimized and managed by closely following post surgical instructions, attending post operative appointments, and quickly communicating any unusual findings with your surgeon.
+This infrequent complication is easily minimized and managed by closely following post-surgical instructions, attending post-operative appointments, and quickly communicating any unusual findings with your surgeon.

 How much of the fat survives the transfer?